PXL-IT-NET/Guts-DotNetAdvanced/Chapter9_10_11_Entity_Framework/README.md

 ### Implementation details

-#### Setup the database context (Bank.Infrastructure)
+#### Complete the domain entities (Bank.Domain)
-The application will use Entity Framework (EF) to create, manage and access the database.

-The domain classes (the classes that represent entities in our banking domain) can be found in the *DomainClasses* folder.
+The domain classes (the classes that represent entities in our banking domain) can be found in the *Domain* layer.
 In our domain we have 3 classes:
 * City: place with a name and a zipcode.
-The zipcode makes each city unique (primary key).
+The zipcode identifies each city uniquely.
 * Customer: represents a customer of the bank.
-A customer is linked to a city via the *ZipCode* property (foreign key).
-The *Name* and *FirstName* of a customer are required properties.
+A customer is linked to a city via the *ZipCode* property.
 One customer can have many accounts.
 * Account: banking account of a customer.
-The *AccountNumber* is required.
 There are different types of accounts.
 The type of the account is set by a property of the *AccountType* enum.

+Tip: use the names and feedback of the automatic tests as guidance.

+#### Setup the database context (Bank.Infrastructure)
+The application will use Entity Framework (EF) to create, manage and access the database.

 **Attention:** the navigation properties (relations) are missing in the domain classes.
 It is up to you to define the correct relations.